Key Terms

 - Air – Cellular, Wireless, WIFI & Satellite

-- Growing uses, from cellular phones, in-home communications to driverless transportation – but ALL use fiber-based systems.
+- Cellular phones, in-home communications (WIFI) and driverless transportation ALL use fiber-based systems.

 - Example: A cellular phone communication goes to a tower and is generally passed from the tower’s cellular components to fiber optic cable which then routes the communication through various systems to a tower closest to your intended party – all at the “speed of light.”

-- Growing uses, from cellular phones, in-home communications to driverless transportation – but ALL use fiber-based systems.
+- Cellular phones, in-home communications (WIFI) and driverless transportation ALL use fiber-based systems.

 - Hybrid Fiber-Coaxial (HFC) Cable

-9. Download: The receipt of information over the Internet to your “device” (i.e. download from the web) saving that information on your computer.
+9. Download: Receipt of information over the Internet to your “device.”

 Others: